Museum open Wed, Sat, Sun 12-17. Closed 25.12 and 1.1.

 Bergonzi violin

 The violin was built by Carlo Bergonzi (1683–1747) in Cremona, Italy, in 1732.
 In the 17th and 18th centuries Cremona was the central location for the building of top quality string instruments.
 Carlo Bergonzi was a student of Stradivarius, and the violins built by these two men are without doubt among the world’s elite.
 The instruments are still today in great demand among musicians.
-The Foundation bought the violin from Paavo Berglund, who wanted the violin to remain in Finnish ownership.
+In 2005 the Foundation bought the violin from Paavo Berglund, who wanted the violin to remain in Finnish ownership.
 Before Berglund, the violin was owned among others by Isaac Stern.

 The Bergonzi violin is currently held by Minna Pensola.
 For more information about Minna go to www.minnapensola.fi